yiechen/Type-on-Strap/pages/about.md

 ![My helpful self]({{ "/assets/img/thumbnails/yiechen-circle-resized.jpg" | absolute_url }})

-I work as a full-time economist.
-There I am interested in how renewable energy projects interact with its surrounding landscape and communities.
+I work as a full-time economist at The Brazilian Development Bank.
+Nowadays I am attached to renewable energy projects and I am interested in how they interact with its surrounding landscape and communities.
 I am also interested in the future of the cities, such as how cities should develop and grow.

 In my spare time I enjoy visualizing and analyzing data, learning photography skills, and watching sports.

-This blog serves mainly as a resource to myself (so I can refer to how I did something), but also aims to teach others.
-Here I will also showcase some of my photography works and some kind of travel journals and plans.
-Finally, I will eventually post whatever contents that keep me motivate.
-And some rants, though I will keep it to as few as possible because:
+This blog serves mainly as a resource to myself (so I can refer to how I did something), but also aims to help others.
+Here I will also showcase some of my photography works and sort of travel journals and plans.
+Finally,there will be posts of whatever I find interesting to share.
+And eventually some rants, though I will keep it to a minimum because we need to hustle.

 <iframe width="640" height="400" src="https://www.youtube.com/embed/L9VBpbnXhWk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br>